-Lab Reports: Each laboratory report is due by the beginning of lab one-week after lab work has been done except where otherwise noted.
-Physical submissions will not be accepted; completed reports should be uploaded to your section in the folder designated by your TA.
+Lab Reports: Each laboratory report is due 11:59 pm the night before the next lab class, or as stated in Gradescope.
+Physical submissions will not be accepted; completed reports should be uploaded to Gradescope.
 All graphs must be computer-generated using a spreadsheet and graphing program such as Microsoft Excel or MatLab.
 Additional information about the format for lab reports will be provided in lab.
 Please ensure that figure legends, equations, and titles are legible.